 (b) that application would be inappropriate in the context in which the reference occurs.

-[Section 52 inserted by No. 22 of 2016 s.
+[Section 52 inserted: No. 22 of 2016 s.
 12.]

 53. Completion of things commenced

 Anything commenced to be done by the former Corporation before transition day may be continued by the Minister so far as the doing of that thing is within the functions of the Minister.